Internal

 of the Internal Complaints Committee:

-To foster an institutional environment where women employees and students
+institutional environment where women employees and students feel secure

 barriers and discriminatory practices.